Skip to main content

 More information

-The eBay and Amazon websites have a great deal of useful guidance to help you get started as a business seller and to expand your business as demand for your products grows.
+The eBay and Amazon websites have a great deal of useful guidance to help you get started as a business seller and expand your business as demand for your products grows.
 Both also have lively seller community forums where experienced sellers are often happy to answer questions.

 Decide what to sell